Meet Our Team

 Danielle Rincon, Practice Manager at Desert Paws Veterinary Care, is a Tucson native.
 Her love for animals started at a very young age and eventually grew into her future career goals as a college student.

 Throughout college, Danielle worked as a Veterinary Nurse and graduated from the University of Arizona with a Bachelor of Science in Veterinary Sciences in 2015.
-She is currently pursuing a Master’s Degree in Business Administration at Grand Canyon University.
-Her true passion has always been with helping animals and she love’s being able to dedicate every day to knowing that both the patient and the client are receiving the best care possible.
+She then went on and graduated with a Master’s Degree in Business Administration at Grand Canyon University.
+Her true passion has always been with helping animals and she loves being able to dedicate every day to knowing that both the patient and the client are receiving the best care possible.

-Danielle has been happily married to her high school sweetheart, Daniel for four years.
-They live with their two Labrador Retrievers, Spencer & Luke; as well as their Hermann’s Tortoise, Dalilah.
+Danielle is happily married to her high school sweetheart, Daniel.
+They live with their two Labrador Retrievers, Spencer & Luke; as well as their Pembroke Welsh Corgi, Dunkin Donuts & Hermann’s Tortoise, Dalilah.
 Danielle has spent volunteer time raising, fostering, and training two puppies for Guide Dogs for the Blind; to aid people with visual disabilities.
 In her spare time, Danielle loves photography, traveling, exercise, horseback riding, reading and watching college basketball (Go Cats!).
-With almost a decade of veterinary experience and future MBA, Danielle is very excited to bring her experience in both fields, into managing a mobile practice.
+With almost a decade of veterinary experience and MBA, Danielle is very excited to bring her experience in both fields, into managing a mobile practice.

 CVT (Certified Veterinary Technician)